 NMJC distance learning classes use Canvas Learning System, a course management system.
 Canvas works with a computer's Internet browser to create a "virtual classroom" where online tools such as a discussion board, chat room, e-mail, online quizzes and more are used.
-Students can login to Canvas through the T-BirdWeb Portal on the NMJC homepage, www.nmjc.edu.
+Students can login to Canvas from the NMJC homepage, www.nmjc.edu.